mozzius/arbitra/docs/Arbitra.md

 https://cdn.rawgit.com/andreacorbellini/ecc/920b29a/interactive/reals-add.html?px=1&py=2&qx=1&qy=2

-Therefore this function works!
+Therefore this function works.
 Before we finish, I wanted to make sure we could easily change the curve, by changing it to $y = x^3 +ax + b$.
 This means that we have to recalculate some of the maths, most notably the tangent equation:
 $$
 m = \frac{3x^2 + a}{2 \sqrt{x^3+ax+b}} = \frac{3x^2 + a}{2y}
 $$